python/cpython/Doc/library/asyncio-eventloop.rst

    Arrange for *func* to be called in the specified executor.

-   The *executor* argument should be a :class:`concurrent.futures.Executor` instance.
-The default executor :class:`concurrent.futures.ThreadPoolExecutor` is used if not set by :meth:`loop.set_default_executor`.
+   The *executor* argument should be an :class:`concurrent.futures.Executor` instance.
+The default executor is used if *executor* is ``None``.
+   The default executor can be set by :meth:`loop.set_default_executor`, otherwise, a :class:`concurrent.futures.ThreadPoolExecutor` will be lazy-initialized and used by :func:`run_in_executor` if needed.

    Example::